leesanter/lee-santer/docs/collections.md

 ---
 title: "Design tokens that survive real projects"
 slug: "design-tokens-that-survive"
-summary: "How to set tokens that won’t implode when the brand evolves."
+description: "How to set tokens that won’t implode when the brand evolves."
 date: 2025-07-12
 hero: "../../assets/insights/tokens/hero.avif"
 heroAlt: "Abstract grid with colour swatches"